Demon to sit down with Crows, another Lion has interest, Sun down to three

 WATCH ON AFTER BEST AND FAIRESTS

-ST KILDA'S best and fairest comes on Monday night as defender Callum Wilkie and ruckman Rowan Marshall weigh trade options.
+ST KILDA'S best and fairest comes on Monday night as defender Callum Wilkie and ruck Rowan Marshall weigh trade options.

 Though the Saints are not expected to budge on any move for Wilkie if he was to look at moving to the Western Bulldogs on their $4.5 million offer, the Dogs have grown in hope given they have not been knocked back despite presenting the deal almost four weeks ago.